Nules84/CI_PP2_ArtiQuiz/README.md

     * James Q Quick's video tutorials were very helpful during the JavaScript coding process.
 The Quiz App videos were especially helpful - [Build a Quiz App](https://www.youtube.com/watch?v=u98ROZjBWy8).
     Code has not been copied exactly.
 There are similarities to be found.
 Please make note of this.
 James Q Quick does deserve credit.

+* Structure and inspiration -[James Q Quick - Youtube] (https://github.com/WebSlinger88/Quizzical.git) This inspirational website was composed by WebSlinger88 which in turn was inspired by tutorials compiled by James Q Quick as mentioned above.

 * Timer - [Muhanad Hasan](https://www.youtube.com/channel/UC1xxTfHbYlFLzjqUIQbA7iQ)

     * Muhanad Hasan gave me the idea for my JavaScript timer - [Quiz Timer](https://www.youtube.com/watch?v=9-5URe9CykA).